CryptoRekt/changelog/README.md

 A major part of the outbound traffic is caused by serving historic blocks to other nodes in initial block download state.

-It is now possible to reduce the total upload traffic via the -maxuploadtarget parameter.
+It is now possible to reduce the total upload traffic via the ```-maxuploadtarget``` parameter.
 This is not a hard limit but a threshold to minimize the outbound traffic.
 When the limit is about to be reached, the uploaded data is cut by not serving historic blocks (blocks older than one week).
 Moreover, any SPV peer is disconnected when they request a filtered block.

-This option can be specified in MiB per day and is turned off by default (-maxuploadtarget=0).
+This option can be specified in MiB per day and is turned off by default (```-maxuploadtarget=0```).
 The recommended minimum is 144 * MAX_BLOCK_SIZE (currently 144MB) per day.

 Whitelisted peers will never be disconnected, although their traffic counts for calculating the target.

-A more detailed documentation about keeping traffic low can be found in /doc/reduce-traffic.md.
+A more detailed documentation about keeping traffic low can be found in [reduce-traffic](https://github.com/bitcoin/bitcoin/blob/v0.12.0/doc/reduce-traffic.md)

 ##Direct headers announcement (BIP 130)

-Between compatible peers, [BIP 130] (https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki) direct headers announcement is used.
+Between compatible peers, [BIP 130](https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki) direct headers announcement is used.
 This means that blocks are advertised by announcing their headers directly, instead of just announcing the hash.
 In a reorganization, all new headers are sent, instead of just the new tip.
 This can often prevent an extra roundtrip before the actual block is downloaded.

 With this change, pruning nodes are now able to relay new blocks to compatible peers.